open/close all folders

 - Star Wars:

 - The rancor beast from Return of the Jedi was originally described in the novelization as a mysterious, possibly mutated creature: "The size of an elephant, it was somehow reptilian, somehow as unformed as a nightmare.
 Its huge screeching mouth was asymmetrical in its head, its fangs and claws set all out of proportion.
 It was clearly a mutant, and wild as all unreason."
 Nevertheless, due to rancors being awesome, they quickly proliferated through the Expanded Universe.
 Later the novel 1994 novel The Courtship of Princess Leia introduced the previously undiscovered planet of Dathomir, to which the rancors are native.
+And it turns out that Jabba's rancor in Return of the Jedi was actually a small example of the species.
 Dathomir itself then propagated in the EU, to the point that the 2004 novel Ruins of Dantooine included Dathomirian beasts, a common biologist with detailed knowledge of Dathomir's ecosystem, and other characters who'd apparently been to the planet ...
 8 in-universe years before the planet became known beyond a small circle of individuals.

 - Grand Admiral Thrawn was initially presented as a member of an unknown species, established after 8 years OOU and 10 IU timeline years as the heretofore reclusive Chiss species from the Unknown Regions.
 After this, of course, Chiss proliferated in the EU, most recently and egregiously in the novel Darth Bane: Path of Destruction a full 1000 years before the species was supposed to have been known to the galaxy at large.
-In The Old Republic, the Chiss are running around over 3,500 years before they're officially supposed to be known.
+In Star Wars: The Old Republic, the Chiss are running around over 3,500 years before they're officially supposed to be known (although there was a galactic dark age shortly after this era so the records could have just been lost).

 - Obi-wan Kenobi and Yoda were intended to be the last surviving Jedi from the old Jedi Order, period.
 Of course, it didn't take long for the Expanded Universe authors to start creating their own survivors who went into hiding or were mysteriously overlooked.
 Not to mention the hundreds of Sith all over the place.

-- Throughout the third Harry Potter book, Harry is told the difficulty of performing the Patronus Charm and it is implied only powerful/very skilled wizards can use the advanced spirit animal form.
+- Throughout the third book, Harry Potter and the Prisoner of Azkaban, Harry is told the difficulty of performing the Patronus Charm and it is implied only powerful/very skilled wizards can use the advanced spirit animal form.
 Yet many characters are shown with them, and by the end of the fifth book Harry has taught it to a bunch of his classmates.
+The power of the Patronus varied greatly between characters though.
+And Harry states when he's training his classmates that it's a lot harder to produce a Patronus when you're facing down a Dementor.
+This gets demonstrated in the seventh book.

 - In The Wheel of Time, Rand is the only character on the side of good who can Travel (create gateways to travel to other places instantly) during the fifth book.
 After he explains it to Egwene in the sixth book, she discovers the female version and teaches the Aes Sedai at Salidar.
 He also shows it to Mazrim Taim, who teaches the weave to the Asha'man.